General (scope, grounds for accelerated procedures, time limits)

 - The applicant entered or resides the territory or stays lawfully and, without good reason, has not presented himself or herself within a reasonable time to the authorities to submit an application for international protection;

 - The applicant entered the territory or stays unlawfully and, without good reason, has not presented himself or herself immediately to the authorities to submit an application for international protection as soon as possible;

 This decision should be taken within 10 working days from applicants’ formal registration by the SAR.
 If the decision is not taken within this deadline the application has to be examined fully following the rules and criteria of the Regular Procedure, with all respective safeguards and deadlines applied.

-The law provides that, upon receiving the asylum application, caseworkers are obliged to request a written opinion from the SANS which, however, is to be taken into consideration if and when a decision on the substance of the claim is taken within the regular (“general”) procedure.13 The law explicitly provides that such an opinion should not be requested in accelerated procedures.
+The law provides that, upon receiving the asylum application, caseworkers are obliged to request a written opinion from the State Agency for National Security (SANS) which, however, is to be taken into consideration if and when a decision on the substance of the claim is taken within the regular (“general”) procedure.
+The law explicitly provides that such an opinion should not be requested in the accelerated procedure.

-The questions asked during interviews in the accelerated procedure aim at establishing facts relating to the individual story of the applicant, although in less detail in comparison with the interviews conducted within the regular procedure.
+The questions asked during interviews in the accelerated procedure aim at establishing facts relating to the individual story of the applicant, although in less detail in comparison with the interviews conducted during the regular procedure.
 Facts such as travel routes, identity and nationality are in principle exhaustively addressed prior to the accelerated procedure at the stages of registration and/or the Dublin procedure.